 On the other hand, at times we forget that almost any animal (even a harmless-looking chipmunk) would become aggressive if someone were to trap, corner, provoke, or otherwise make the animal feel threatened, especially when protecting their young.
 In regards to wild mustelids, of course unprovoked attacks can happen if they are suffering from injury, distress, or illness, but in most cases simply respecting their “personal space” and exercising common sense will prevent injury.
 Like most wildlife (and even us humans) mustelids are very territorial, and we sometimes recklessly assume we are entitled to impose on, alter, or destroy that space without consequence.

 An example of a mustelid (a beech marten specifically) that is clearly sick or injured not having their space respected and being portrayed as the aggressor.
-This is how myths and rumours about unprovoked animal attacks can start.
+This is how egregious myths and rumours about unprovoked animal attacks can start.
 Irresponsible dog owners who do not keep their pets on a leash and allow them to harass or attack wildlife can also contribute to “unprovoked” attacks.
 Contrary to how they are often portrayed in popular media, wild mustelids are not like some people or domestic animals that exhibit minimal to no instinct for self-preservation.
 Part of the reason they are good at surviving is they tend to avoid or flee from unnecessary conflicts rather than initiate them.

 Rare exceptions are usually wild mustelids that are inappropriately or illegally hand-reared.
 They can escape from captivity, and—if they have lost their natural fear of humans—may approach people.
 Insufficient food supply can also cause some to engage in higher-risk behaviour, such as being nonchalant about the presence of humans while searching for food.
 That does not mean that the animal trusts humans nor should an inexperienced person try to approach or touch it.
 Too often human ignorance leads to animals being euthanized when they bite out of defence.
 If you have concerns regarding your safety or property in this situation, call your local animal control officer for advice.